openwisp/openwisp-docs/tutorials/hotspot.rst

   :width: 300
   :align: center

-However, when using the demo account, the email will be sent to the email of the demo account, so if you want to try this feature, you will have to sign up for your own account or use the social login feature (scroll below to find out more information).
+If you're using the demo account, the email will be sent to the email address of the demo account.
+Therefore, if you want to try this feature, you'll have to sign up for your own account or use the social login feature (scroll below to find out more information).

 Logging out
 ~~~~~~~~~~~

-Most public WiFi services do not allow users to browse indefinitely but
+Most WiFi hotspot services have limitations in place that do not allow
-have limitations in place.
+users to browse indefinitely.

-Some services allow to surf only for a limited amount of time per day,
+Some services only allow surfing for a limited amount of time per day,
-some services allow to to consume only a certain amount of traffic
+while others limit the amount of data you can consume.
+Some services use
-per day, others employ a mix of both (as soon as the either the
+a combination of both methods (when either the daily time or data limit
-daily time or traffic limit is reached, the session is closed).
+is reached, the session is closed).

-For this reason, users which use the service often and who intend
-to use the service again later on in the same day, in order to
+Therefore, users who plan to use the service again later on the same day,
-avoid consuming the time of their session may want to close
-the session using the log out button.
+should log out to avoid consuming their daily time and/or data.

 Session limits
 ~~~~~~~~~~~~~~